SubnauticaModding/QModManager/Mac Installation/PkgInstaller/Readmetext.txt

 Welcome to the QModManager Installer!

-This will install QModManager version 1.4 on your computer.
+This will install QModManager 1.4 on your computer.

 Please close Subnautica and/or Below Zero before installing.